Gabriele-Codega/Manifold_Sculpting/README.md

     - `run_autoencoder.py`: attempt to apply an autoencoder to the swiss roll dataset.
 Parameters for a trained model are available in `autoencoder.pt` but the 2D representation it gives is not very pretty (although the reconstruction error is not bad)
 - `data`: data from original manifold and various embeddings
+- `figs`: plots from some runs of the algorithms
+- `slides.*`: slides for a short presentation (the html looks nicer but possibly won't render).

 ## Notes on the implementation
 The algorithm requires many iterations over the data points, which for large datasets can take a very long time with python loops.
 To speed things up, this code makes use of numba's `@jitclass` decorator.
 To make the code suitable for numba, some parts are not implemented in the most efficient way.
 For instance: